The Ghost Giant - we need more fairytales

 The little woman was in the grocery store on a Wednesday, spooning samples of macaroni and cheese into little cups.
 Every bristly shopper pushed past her without noticing.
 Around noon the grocer turned up the volume on his radio: there was a riot ensuing downtown, just three blocks away.
 Apparently two locals had got into a shouting match, and then other locals had started lining up behind each shouter, taking sides.
 Everyone in the market abandoned their baskets to run down the street and watch the fight.
 Police sirens could be heard - both on the radio and through the door of the market.
 Shots were fired.

 The little woman thought of the kids she’d minded after school, and those who brought her soup when she was ill, the people who’d gladly accepted her samples before this ill wind had come through.
 She spoke a few quiet words and began to let her giant self out of her little self.
 She grew bigger and larger until she took the roof off the market (nobody noticed, as they were all arguing 3 blocks away) and kept expanding until she was about to encompass the whole melee.

 Shots were fired again.
-Nobody saw it, but the bullets were stopped in the invisible skin of a ghost giant, and so did not miss their target and kill an innocent girl who was standing at the curb, holding her momma’s hand while her momma watched the fight.
-Nobody saw the bullet pierce the skin, and the whole of the little woman’s true self slowly deflating, slowly leaking out all the germs and disease she’d been keeping inside.
+Nobody saw it, but the bullets stopped in the invisible skin of a ghost giant, and so did not ricochet and kill an innocent girl who was standing at the curb, holding her momma’s hand while her momma watched the fight.
+Nobody saw the bullets piercing ghostly skin, and the whole of the little woman’s true self slowly deflating, slowly leaking out all the germs and disease she’d been keeping inside.

 Nobody saw the little woman crumple to the floor next to her macaroni stand at the grocery store.
 By the time the grocer noticed and called 9-1-1, the little woman was no longer breathing, and anyway it took too long for the ambulance to get through the crowd.